What projects will the TDF support?

 Who can submit an application for funding?

 Proposals are invited from all staff, as individuals or teams, in academic departments, Professional Services and the Students Union.
 Please note that all proposals should include a member of teaching staff, together with their agreement to have their name included.
 Initiatives which involve inter-departmental/cross-University collaboration will be particularly welcomed.
-Projects leaders are also encouraged to involve students as active collaborators in the work.
+Project leaders are also encouraged to involve students as active collaborators in the work.

 You may not submit a new proposal if the report of a previous TDF project, with which you have been associated, has not been submitted.

 How much funding can I ask for?